 Students living in residence halls can order free Buff Boxes to get wellness supplies delivered to the front desk of their hall, including materials to help with stress and sleep.

-Students who live off campus can pick up free supplies in the Figueroa Family Wellness Suite on the third floor of Wardenburg Health Center.
+Students who live off campus can pick up free supplies, like tea, sleep masks and ear plugs in the Figueroa Family Wellness Suite on the third floor of Wardenburg Health Center.

-Counseling and Psychiatric Services (CAPS) offers a free, weekly meditation online and in person at the CU Art Museum.
+Counseling and Psychiatric Services (CAPS) offers free weekly meditation in person and online at the CU Art Museum.
 This guided meditation can help undo stress, soothe your nervous system and help you feel more relaxed throughout the day.
 Meditations are available on Fridays from 12:15 to 12:45 p.m.